schen921/cs766/README.md

 - Expand the training and testing dataset for better accuracy
 - Fine tune in training parameters

 In general, the project had been successful with all parts completed as planned and the performance and results delivered meets our expectation.
-We wish to keep working on further improvements to make it a more stable, reliable and high-performance real time object detection pipeline solution that applied to ROS and other systems.
+We wish to keep working on further improvements to make it a more stable, reliable and high-performance real time object detection pipeline solution that applies to ROS and other systems.

 # References